 A schedule of refund dates will be available in Accounts Receivable each semester, no later than the first day of classes for that semester.
 Such schedules will take precedence over any earlier publicized refund dates.
-This schedule also applies to book refunds.
-The schedule of refund dates may also be obtained via Pipeline, by clicking on "Add/Drop/Withdrawal Dates" under Student Quick Clicks.
+The schedule of refund dates for books may be found on the refund policy given to each student at time of purchase or on the Butler Bookstore webpage.
+The schedule of refund dates may also be obtained via Pipeline, by clicking on "Add/Drop/Withdrawal Dates" under Student Quick Clicks